NicoHood/HoodLoader2/Readme.md

 Once the installation sketch is uploaded to your main MCU you are able to burn the bootloader to your 16u2.
 To control the burning you have two options:

-**Control via Serial:**
+##### Control via Serial:
 Open the Serial port monitor at baud 115200. **Now put in the 100nF capacitor.**
-Follow the instructions (press 'H' + Enter).
+Follow the instructions (press 'H' + Enter) and wait.
+You may close the Serial monitor now.

+##### (optional) Control via pin 7:
+**First put in the 100nF capacitor.** Connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.

 Your USB device will disconnect and the 328/2560 will flash the new bootloader.
-You may close the Serial monitor now.

-**Control via pin 7**
-**Now put in the 100nF capacitor.** Optionally you can also connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.

 ##### 4. Check bootloader installation
 Now your Arduino should be flashed with the new bootloader.
 Remove all the wires now.